Mook-as/stackato-doc/admin/server/configuration.rst

 You may want or need to change the hostname of the Stackato system, either to match a DNS record you've created or just to make the system URLs more convenient.

-For a :term:`micro cloud` using :term:`multicast DNS`, (mDNS) this can be done using the :ref:`kato node rename
+This can be done using the :ref:`kato node rename
 <kato-command-ref>` command::

-	$ kato node rename mynewname
+	$ kato node rename mynewname.example.com

 This command will change the system hostname in ``/etc/hostname`` and ``/etc/hosts``, as well as performing some internal configuration for Stackato such as generating a new server certificate for the :ref:`Management Console <management-console>`.